-Bernstein is currently chairman of the restructuring group, which has two global co-chairs in New York, Marshall Huebner and Damian Schaible, plus a head of cross-border restructuring in Timothy Graulich – an III member and INSOL fellow, who was promoted to that specialist role in January 2021.
+Bernstein is currently chairman of the restructuring group, which also has two global co-chairs in New York, Marshall Huebner and Damian Schaible, plus a head of international restructuring in Timothy Graulich – an III member and INSOL fellow, who was promoted to that specialist role in January 2021.

 Davis Polk’s insolvency team spans four continents.
 The firm’s Manhattan office hosts the most partners, who work with colleagues in London, São Paulo, Hong Kong and Tokyo.

 Fulcrum creditors, especially ad hoc groups of lenders and noteholders that usually end up owning restructured companies.

 The firm advised all eight US global systemically important financial institutions (G-SIFIs) on their “living wills” required under the US Dodd-Frank Act.
 It is the leading US-based global firm working with international regulators on the “too big to fail” problem.

 Some other important client names include Ford Motor Company; the administrators and liquidators of UK and European Lehman Brothers affiliates; and UK retail conglomerate Tesco.